Getting a flu vaccine is more important than ever in 2022, especially if you’re a frontline health or care worker.

-Care staff who’ve had the flu jab will also limit the chances of passing it on to vulnerable patients and residents.
-We ask all nurses and carers working with Florence to ensure you're vaccinated for this reason.
+If you're a nurse or carer, having the flu jab will limit your chances of passing it on to vulnerable patients and residents.
+We ask all nurses and carers working with Florence to make sure you get vaccinated for this reason.

 Your flu vaccine questions answered

 Flu is a viral infection affecting the respiratory tract.
 The main symptoms are fever, chills, headache, aching muscles, joint pain and fatigue.
 For most people, the flu is a nasty illness (much worse than the common cold!) that leaves you feeling drained and unwell for 1-2 weeks.